agrippa-io/node-connection-manager/README.md

 #### Removing Connections ####
-There are 3 methods for removing `Named Connections` from the `ConnectionManager`:
+There are 3 methods for removing `Named Connections` from the `ConnectionStore`:
  * `removeNamedConnection(storeName, connectionName)` - Returns removed `Named
    Connections`
  * `removeNamedConnections(namedConnections)` - Returns all removed `Named
- Connections` from `ConnectionManager`
+ Connections` from `ConnectionStore`
- * `clearNamedConnections()` - Returns all removed `Named Connection` from `ConnectionManager`
+ * `clearNamedConnections()` - Returns all removed `Named Connection` from `ConnectionStore`

 ```
 // Remove a specific Named Connection
-const testNamedConnection = ConnectionManager.removeNamedConnection(STORE.MONGO, 'test');
+const testNamedConnection = ConnectionStore.removeNamedConnection(STORE.MONGO, 'test');

 // Remove an array of Named Connections of mixed Stores
 // The named connections can omit the connection itself
 // Returns an Array of removed Named Connections
-const removedNamedConnections = ConnectionManager.removeNamedConnections([
+const removedNamedConnections = ConnectionStore.removeNamedConnections([
     { storeName: STORE.MONGO, connectionName: 'production' },
     { storeName: STORE.MYSQL, connectionName: 'production' },
 ]);

-// Remove ALL connections in the ConnectionManager
+// Remove ALL connections in the ConnectionStore
 // Returns an Array of Named Connections
-const removedRemainingNamedConnetions = ConnectionManager.clearNamedConnections();
+const removedRemainingNamedConnetions = ConnectionStore.clearNamedConnections();
 ```

 #### READ-ONLY Class Properties ####
-You can access a JSON Object of the `ConnectionManager` current state:
+You can access a JSON Object of the `ConnectionStore` current state:
 ```
-console.log(ConnectionManager.namedConnections);
+console.log(ConnectionStore.namedConnections);
 ```

 #### DEBUGGING ####
-We have provided `ConnectionManager.debug()` that will log the state of the `ConnectionManager` at the time of invocation:
+We have provided `ConnectionStore.debug()` that will log the state of the `ConnectionStore` at the time of invocation:

 ```
-// Prints the State of the ConnectionManager
+// Prints the State of the ConnectionStore
-ConnectionManager.debug();
+ConnectionStore.debug();
 ```

 ### Testing ###
 Execute the following command within the repository:
 `npm test`

-### Who do I talk to? ###

-Author: Matthew Valli